 As of June 30, 2011, the District had total outstanding general obligation debt of \$0.
 During the 2011-12 fiscal year, the district approved a \$4,068,000 bond issue via the Qualified Zone Academy Bond program offered through ARRA for the elementary renovation project.
 This project is amortized over eighteen years at near zero percent interest.

 In June, 2015, the district approved a \$4.5 million loan to complete an Energy ESCO project at the Middle/High School which was in conjunction with a PEDA grant in the awarded amount of \$500,000.
+In September, 2017, the district refinanced this loan to a bond for savings.

 Other obligations include accrued vacation pay and sick leave for specific employees of the District and other post-employment benefits.
 More detailed information about our long-term liabilities is included in the financial statements.
 (See Table A-10.)
 The following provides a summary of our Long-Term Liabilities: